-[ Lymph Notes home ] [ Click to read 'Ladies Always Wore Dresses' by Betty ]
+[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

-Compression (1) as Lymphedema Treatment
+Compression (1) for Lymphedema Treatment

 INTRODUCTION

-• Prevent, or minimize, additional swelling.
-Support the natural draining of lymph from the tissues.
+• Encourage the natural drainage of lymph from the treated tissues.

-• Aid in softening fibrotic (hardened) tissues.
+• Maintain the progress that has been made during the treatment session in softening fibrotic (hardened) tissues.

 COMPRESSION